thiagofelicissimo/BiTTs/README.md

 ### Specifying theories

 Theories are specified by four types of entries: sort rules, constructor rules, destructor rules and rewrite rules.
 We now show how these can be specified in the concrete syntax of the implementation.
-In the following, we take the definitions of terms, substitutions, context, patterns, etc from *op. cit.*.
 We also recommend looking at the file `examples/mltt.bitts` for more examples of how to define theories.